 There seems to be so much to do in Costa Rica.
 Do you have any suggestions that won’t break the bank for this animal- and nature-loving group?

 Costa Rica is a popular destination for families, packed as it is with outdoor adventures that work for a variety of ages.
 Sadly, I haven’t made it there with my own kids yet.
-So, to get an answer for you, I turned to Michael Kaye, founder of Costa Rica Expeditions, who has plenty of advice for large family groups.
-In fact, he offers this first and foremost:
+So, to get an answer for you, I turned to Natalie Ewing of Costa Rica Expeditions, who has plenty of advice for large family groups.
+In fact, she offers this first and foremost:

 “The best advice I can give this family without talking to them is to go to fewer places and spend more time in each place.
 Travel within Costa Rica is expensive—unless you take public transportation, which most Americans find too challenging.
 Furthermore, packing up and moving is a hassle.
 Twelve kids and, say, 6 to 8 adults: That’s 18 to 20 chances to leave something important in the last place you stayed.
 Also, the longer you stay in one place, the more you can get to know the locals.”

-Here are the activities Michael recommends most for large family groups:
+Here are the activities Natalie recommends most for large family groups:

 Costa Rica is a narrow country just 10 degrees north of the equator, with a spine of mountains down the middle.
 This makes for world-class rivers for all ages and levels of difficulty, with dramatic tropical scenery and warm water.
 Rafting in general is a wonderful activity for kids.
 You learn teamwork, and how to overcome obstacles and challenges, yet there is very little danger.
 Costa Rica’s ideal conditions make it even better.